Ghetto Cupid

-Ghetto Cupid is the debut studio album by American rapper Jaydes, released on August 29, 2023 through 10K Projects.
-The album was recorded between 2022 and 2023, after Dumont had started working on new material for a new project, it was supported by two singles: "Undercover" and "Kesha K".
-Consisting of seventeen tracks and a duration of around thirty-two minutes, it was entirely produced by Jaydes, who was accompanied by a few other producers.
+Ghetto Cupid is the debut studio album by the American musician Jaydes.
+It was released on August 29, 2023, through 10K Projects.
+The album was recorded between 2022 and 2023, after Dumont had started working on new material for a new project.
+The album was supported by two singles: "Undercover" and "Kesha K".
+Consisting of seventeen tracks and a duration of around thirty-two minutes, it was entirely produced by Jaydes, who was accompanied by multiple other record producers.

-Ghetto Cupid is a hip-hop record with a mix of elements featured in the genres pop and rock.
-The album was written by Dumont after the release of his third extended play, Heartpacing (2022), and centers on self-destructive behavior in relationships and the pursuit of a self-destructive partner.
+Ghetto Cupid is a plugg and hip-hop record that incorporates elements of pop and rock.
+The album was written by Dumont following the release of his third extended play, Heartpacing (2022), and centers on self-destructive behavior in relationships and the pursuit of a self-destructive partner.
 Upon release, Ghetto Cupid received acclaim from music critics, who praised the confidence of the lyrics and the music's enjoyability.

 Background and recording

-Jaydes would release his third extended play (EP) Heartpacing (2022), which would start to gain traction online.
+In August 2022, Jaydes released his third extended play (EP), Heartpacing, which later gained significant traction online.
 He began to work on his debut studio album following a string of single releases.
-Jaydes released the album's first single, "Undercover", on January 21, 2023.
-A plugg song, Pitchfork's Alphonse Pierre discussed its "exasperated" lip flap.
-Later on April 13, 2023, the second and final single "Kesha K" would release.
-Ghetto Cupid contains 17 tracks, and the production was done by Jaydes and a handful of producers, also marking Jaydes' switch to making music using guitars.
-Ghetto Cupid is a hip-hop record with a mix of pop and rock, that explores themes of self destructive behavior in relationships.
+In an interview with the American media company Our Generation Music, Jaydes stated that the album was originally titled Magenta.
+He expressed that the album's concept and cover were changed because he no longer felt connected to his original vision.
+Jaydes released the album's first single, "Undercover", on January 21, 2023 as a standalone single on SoundCloud.
+A plugg song, Pitchfork's Alphonse Pierre discussed its "exasperated lip flap".
+The second and final single, "Kesha K", would also be released to SoundCloud on April 13, 2023.
 Ghetto Cupid was preceded by the singles "Undercover" and "Kesha K", both initially released on SoundCloud.
+In late 2023, the album's opening track, "Rose", went viral on the social media platform TikTok.

 Composition

-Music journalists have described Ghetto Cupid as a trap and plugg release with barely audible vocals.
-Jackson Crocker of The Summit Pinnacle believed that it was "not perfect, but in an era of increasingly over-saturated, cookie cutter music, albums like “Ghetto Cupid” are a breath of fresh air."
-Going more into detail that it was an example of "unfiltered creativity [...] the vocals are barely delivered—more of a low din than lyrics—the production is messy and blown out with heaps of recycled and repetitive samples, songs are often absent of structure with simple repeated lines".'

-Ghetto Cupid's opening track begins with a driving, shoegaze pattern before transitioning to a dreamy production of second track “anemic,” Crocker felt that it '"infuses a deep uniqueness into the project."
+Overview

+Music journalists described Ghetto Cupid as a plugg and shoegaze release.
+Pitchfork's Alphonse Pierre felt that Jaydes was a decent writer, and that his songs were mostly about his mood.
+The reviewer commented on the appeal of Jaydes' music, saying that it was the appliance of the sort of sentimental sing-rapping usually done on GothBoiClique-type beats.
+Ghetto Cupid has a duration of about 33 minutes, and contains 17 tracks, with production primarily handled by Jaydes himself alongside various record producers, marking his switch to using guitars for making music.

+Tracks

+Alphonse Pierre said that "[he] flips Weezer on "Misery", and wanted to make sure listeners know "his influences go beyond rap".
+Pierre also wrote that "Brief bits add texture to the melodrama: from the exasperated lip flap at the beginning of 'Undercover', to the spammed producer tag—'you have no heart'—on 'Horror'."